francesco-carotenuto/EcoPast/README.md

 Please go to the wiki pages to learn more about package installation, data preparation and some examples about running MInOSSE: https://github.com/francesco-carotenuto/EcoPast/wiki

+## Please report any issue or bug at francesco.carotenuto@unina.it